McCalll/Django-Install/README.md

     * Once fully downloaded, install and proceed

 2. Make sure **Homebrew** is installed.
-  * We need **brew** in order to download pyton and several other important essentials for this project.
+  * We need **brew** in order to download python and several other important essentials for this project.
 We are able to use the following script to install brew and learn what it's adding:
     <pre>ruby -e “$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)”</pre>
   * Press ENTER and enter your password to allow the install
   * To ensure everything worked, type the following: